 Board member Gerry Sangiacomo hosted a beautiful open house and breakfast at our 50 Irving Street building for 50 of her closest friends.
 During the morning fete, guests were able to tour the house, meet staff and hear directly from our families what Family House means to them.
 Several event attendees signed up on the spot to volunteer, learn more and make donations.

 The 19th Annual Cabernet for Connoisseurs™ wine tasting, dinner and auction was a smashing success!
-The party kicked off with the announcement of the Grands' naming pledge, which set the tone for event co-chairs Karen and Neil Aldoroty to put on a party that brought in over $800,000.
+The party kicked off with the announcement of the Grands' naming pledge, which set the tone for a party that brought in over $800,000.
 Exceeding all expected goals, many new people were introduced to Family House, our mission, and a lot of excellent wine.
 Follow up meetings are already in process to further acquaint our community with our fine work and plans for the future.
 To view some photos from Cabernet for Connoisseurs™ 2013, please click here.

 Board members Art Ablin and Michelle Hermiston were integral participants of our UCSF Capital Campaign Kickoff Ice Cream Social at the hospital in April for the Pediatric Division Heads, faculty and staff.
 We were able to speak directly to over 150 potential donors to the campaign who were shown the schematics and hear our exciting news about the future of Family House in Mission Bay.
 To view some photos from that event, please click here.